Personal Trainer

 WHY DO YOU NEED A CERTIFIED PERSONAL TRAINER?

-2. Technical assistance :
+2. Technical Assistance:

-4. Customized program:
+4. Customized Programs:

 5. Efficiency:

-8. Dangerous After Effects of Incorrect Training Method:
+8. The Dangers of Incorrect Training Methods:

 Share this post